freakout42/formax/docs/index.md

 The source code is completely a new development of 2024.
 The database access layer OCI is replaced by ODBC, which opens the system to all kinds of databases.
-The terminal access layer Oracle-Terminal is replaced with ncurses which runs on any kind of system and terminal.
+The terminal access layer Oracle-Terminal is replaced with ncursesw which runs on any kind of system and terminal and is UTF-8 raady.
 PL/SQL as the trigger language is replaced by JavaScript.

 #### Operations / Deployment / Security / Logging